DrStrangeloovee/syshard-lab-protocol/procedure-and-setup.typ

 Subsequent _Ansible_ roles will then be using _sudo_ to elevate privileges when needed.

 To finalize the preparation the system will update the package sources and fetch the latest patches via _apt_#footnote("https://packages.debian.org/bookworm/apt").

-== Security updates management

-The target host should be updated regularly with the latest security patches.
-It is a good idea to automate this process to minimize the exposure window following the _Securing Debian Manual_#footnote("https://www.debian.org/doc/manuals/securing-debian-manual/security-update.en.html") suggestion - this is achieved by using _unattended-upgrades_ package and configure it to only apply security related updates.
-To achieve this the role `hifis.toolkit.unattended_upgrades`#footnote("https://galaxy.ansible.com/ui/repo/published/hifis/toolkit/content/role/unattended_upgrades/") will be used.
-Which already brings the wanted configuration by only allowing security related patches.
-The following is a small excerpt of the configuration:
-- _unattended_syslog_enable_ = _true_ | Write events to _syslog_ to be in a central location.
-- _unattended_apt_daily_upgrade_oncalendar_ = _\*-\*-\* 6:00_ | Time schedule to run update process.
-- _unattended_automatic_reboot_ = _false_ | If automatic upgrades need a reboot of the host this isn't done automatically.

-#figure(
-  image("assets/unattended-upgrades-config.png"),
-  caption: [
-    Unattended upgrades configuration only allowing security patches.
-  ],
-)
-#parbreak()
-To assist the update process we are additionally installing the _apt-listchanges_#footnote("https://packages.debian.org/bookworm/apt-listchanges") package which notifies about package updates by email.
-This ensures that the system administrator is also kept updated on the update process and if manual intervention is needed.

 == Baseline hardening